 - Reliability—any data stored in Azure is automatically replicated across resources to ensure availability and protect you from single points of failure.
 You can also easily backup data via Azure Backup.

-Cons of Azure
+Cons of Hosting WordPress on Azure

 The downsides of hosting on Azure include: